 Meanwhile, Ellis Wydell, Verity’s living, breathing boyfriend needs Verity’s help with a police case of his own.
 After a dead body is discovered near the pecan orchard, Verity gives her insights, thinking her job is done.
 But when mysterious pecan pies start arriving at her house, she wonders who might be thanking her… or stalking her.

 Between hard-living ghosts and sugar-laden desserts, Verity has her work cut out for her.
 But will she uncover the secrets behind the pecan pies and dead guys?
 Or has she stumbled upon a recipe for disaster?

-As my regular followers will know, I prefer to read stories with intelligent, witty heroines who have plenty of gumption, resilience and who never give up.
-Verity is the epitome of a fantastic heroine for me; she is loyal, funny, has a strong sense of moral obligation to help others (dead or living) and I love that, against all the odds, she’s resilient enough to weather the storm of being with her ex-fiancé’s brother hunky Ellis Wydell.
+As my regular followers will know, I prefer to read stories where the protagonist has certain traits.
+The heroine must be intelligent, witty, have plenty of gumption, resilience and who never gives up.
+Verity’s loyal, funny and has a strong sense of moral obligation to help others (dead or living).
+I love that, against all the odds, she’s resilient enough to weather the storm of being with her ex-fiancé’s brother hunky Ellis Wydell.
 They do make a wonderful couple.

 I really liked that there were plenty of twist, turns and red herrings to satisfy my Miss Marple tendencies and keep my little grey cells busy – I love it when authors can surprise me and this book surprised me on more than a couple of occasions.
 Ms Fox admits that she loves Agatha Christie novels and in my opinion the 1930’s murder mystery at the Adair estate is paying fitting homage to the queen of mystery.